|

 of the world, others and ourselves and the relationships between

+these.
 The access, from our sofa, to an almost limitless amount

 of information might give the impression that we can know